kostagiolasn/NucleosomePatternClassifier/README.md

 algorithms for our classification tasks.
 The **Weka Data Mining Software** was implemented by the *Machine Learning Group* at the *University of Waikato*.

+## Usage
+You can download the project for your own use.
+The argument list is as follows:
+-NFR <path to the FASTA file containing the genomic text data of the NFR sequences> -NBS <path to the FASTA file containing the genomic text data of the NBS sequences> -folds <number of folds for cross-validation purposes> -rep <a string containing one of the following values {HMM, NGG, BOW, Baseline_BOW, Normalized_HMM} which specifies the representation to be used> -clf <a string containing one of the following values {NB, DT, ΚNN, SVM} for the classification algorithm to be used>.

+**Disambiguation**
+* Representations
+  * HMM : Hidden Markov Model
+  * BOW : Bag-of-Words
+  * NGG: N-gram Graphs
+* Classification Agorithms
+  * NB : Naive Bayes
+  * DT : Decision Trees
+  * KNN : k-nearest Neighbors
+  * SVM : Support Vector Machines

 ## References
 - [1] *Christoforos Nikolaou, Sonja Althammer, Miguel Beato, and Roderic Guig´o.
 Structural constraints revealed in consistent nucleosome positions in the genome of s. cerevisiae.
 3(1):20.*
 - [2] *https://github.com/aubry74/Jahmm*